 The bearded seal is a primary food source for polar bears and for the Inuit who live along the Arctic coast.
 Holding a place of esteem in Inuit culture, the native name for the seal is

-Entirely gray, with a darker back and dappled in tiny, dark spots, bearded seals are big animals; males and females measure more than 7 feet long and weigh approximately 570 pounds.
+PHYSICAL CHARACTERISTICSEntirely gray, with a darker back and dappled in tiny, dark spots, bearded seals are big animals; males and females measure more than 7 feet long and weigh approximately 570 pounds.
 As their name indicates, bearded seals have elongated whiskers covering their chin and nose.
 Bearded seals share some characteristics with monk seals.
 Most seals have beaded whiskers, but both bearded and monk seals have smooth whiskers.
 And, while other seals have two nipples, bearded and monk seals both have four.

 Bearded seals eat a variety of small prey, including bottom-dwelling mollusks, crustaceans, clams, sea cucumbers, squid

-Newborn seal pups have fine gray-brown hairs with dabbles of white on the head and back.
+PUPSNewborn seal pups have fine gray-brown hairs with dabbles of white on the head and back.
 From mid-March to early May, pups are born on the thick pack ice.
 A mother’s lactation period lasts between 12 and 18 days.

 Photo Credit: Ansgar Walk (Own work) [CC BY-SA 3.0], via Wikimedia Commons